-I first became enthralled by portraiture on a school trip to The National Gallery in London aged 12.
+I first became enthralled by portraits on a school trip to The National Gallery in London aged 12.
 Those enigmatic faces staring out at me held my gaze for what seemed like hours.
 They still do.
-I get up far too close to portraits in galleries, scrutinising the strokes and techniques, my nose almost touching the paint.
+I get up far too close to paintings in galleries, scrutinising the strokes and techniques, my nose almost touching the paint.
 I’m surprised I don’t set off the alarms!

 Whether you’re looking for a film or theatre prop, pub sign, illustration for a publication, gift for a wedding, Christmas, anniversary, birthday, retirement or you’re just here out of curiosity, browse through the galleries and feel free to leave any comments about what you see.
-Even if you don’t want to commission a portrait… your feedback is invaluable, and don’t hesitate to contact me if you want a quote or any other enquiries.
+Even if you don’t want to commission a portrait… your feedback is invaluable.
+Don’t hesitate to contact me if you want a quote or for any other enquiries.

 Thanks for stopping by, I hope you enjoy your visit.